OpenEvalProject/evals/manuscripts/elife-28683/v2/manuscript.md

 ## Abstract

-10.7554/eLife.28683.001 Mutualism is of fundamental importance in ecosystems.
+Mutualism is of fundamental importance in ecosystems.
 Which factors help to keep the relationship mutually beneficial and evolutionarily successful is a central question.
-We addressed this issue for one of the most significant mutualistic interactions on Earth, which associates plants of the leguminosae family and hundreds of nitrogen (N 2 )-fixing bacterial species.
+We addressed this issue for one of the most significant mutualistic interactions on Earth, which associates plants of the leguminosae family and hundreds of nitrogen (N2)-fixing bacterial species.
 Here we analyze the spatio-temporal dynamics of fixers and non-fixers along the symbiotic process in the Cupriavidus taiwanensis–Mimosa pudica system.
-N 2 -fixing symbionts progressively outcompete isogenic non-fixers within root nodules, where N 2 -fixation occurs, even when they share the same nodule.
+N2-fixing symbionts progressively outcompete isogenic non-fixers within root nodules, where N2-fixation occurs, even when they share the same nodule.
 Numerical simulations, supported by experimental validation, predict that rare fixers will invade a population dominated by non-fixing bacteria during serial nodulation cycles with a probability that is function of initial inoculum, plant population size and nodulation cycle length.
-Our findings provide insights into the selective forces and ecological factors that may have driven the spread of the N 2 -fixation mutualistic trait.
+Our findings provide insights into the selective forces and ecological factors that may have driven the spread of the N2-fixation mutualistic trait.

 ## Introduction